 We may charge you a fee for this service where we are acting as your agent in relation to claims, which will be discussed with you.
 In some situations, in relation to claims handling we may be acting as agent of the insurer, this will be drawn to your attention if this is the case.

 We will endeavour to provide you renewal terms within a reasonable period or notify you that renewal is not being invited.
 Attached to the renewal terms will be a statement of any changes to the terms of the policy, and changes to any information required under EU directives, it will also contain a statement of price and information about cancellation.
 If we do not receive your instructions prior to the renewal date, we reserve the right to renew your policy and if you pay by instalments to continue to accept payment unless you notify us that you wish to cancel your policy, however we are not obligated to renew on your behalf.
 If we have assumed that renewal is required, where your instructions were not received, you may be liable to make payment to us/Insurers.

-We will take all complaints seriously.
+We take all complaints seriously.
 If you are dissatisfied with the level of service you have received from your insurer please follow the complaints procedure laid out in your policy document.
-If your complaint is regarding ourselves, please contact us in person or by telephone, email or in writing using the contact information stated on the documentation accompanying this Terms of Business or email email@example.com
+If your complaint is regarding ourselves,s please contact us in person or by telephone, email or in writing using the contact information stated on the documentation accompanying this Terms of Business or email complaints@ pib-insurance.com.

 We will promptly acknowledge your complaint in writing.